Peter Andre wife and kids: Who is Emily MacDonagh and his kids as Katie Price reveals living arrangements

 Peter Andre children with Emily

 Peter and Emily have two children together.
-They welcomed their daughter Amelia, 4, in January 2014 and two years on Emily gave birth to their son Theo in November 2016.
+They welcomed their daughter Amelia, 4, in January 2014 and Emily gave birth to their son Theo in November 2016.

 Who are Peter Andre's children with Katie Price?